jainrachit006-boop/Python-Project/README.md

 # Python-Project
-This is the repo for python projects made during learning python
+This is the repo for python projects made during learning python.